π App

 Nameβ

-This method assigns the name of latest created route.
+This method assigns the name to the latest created route.

 func (app *App) Name(name string) Router